 The state is not a considerable distance from the ocean, so this affects the climate.
 To the north of Lake Okeechobee, the general climate is humid sub-tropical.
 The areas south of the lake (The Keys) have a fully tropical climate.
 Temperatures for late July are generally 32–34°C.

 Temperatures in January can reach as low as 4°C in north Florida.
 Such low temperatures generally only last for a few days at a time.
 Miami, in the same month, can be as warm as 16°C. The south rarely encounters freezing temperatures.
 This is the warmest state in America and affectionately known as the sunshine state, but temperatures rarely exceed 38°C, even in the south.
 The tropical weather can affect Florida with hurricanes and tropical storms around October.

-1492 saw the beginning of transatlantic migration with the arrival of European settlers to the ¨New World¨ during the so-called “Age of Discovery” and the early modern period.
-Present-day culture reflects the different interactions between European colonists, indigenous people, and descendants of African slaves, over the centuries.
+1492 saw the beginning of transatlantic migration with European settlers’ arrival to the ¨New World¨ during the so-called “Age of Discovery” and the early modern period.
+Present-day culture reflects the different interactions between European colonists, indigenous people, and descendants of African slaves over the centuries.